Nabi Chowdhury: Pakistan

 Nabi made his debut for the Pakistan national team in a friendly against Singapore in Kallang, which ended in a 2–2 draw.
 He subsequently represented the team at the 1954 Manila Asian Games.

 He later participated in both the 1954 Asian Quadrangular Football Tournament and 1955 Asian Quadrangular Football Tournament, with the latter held on home soil, in Dacca, East Pakistan (now Bangladesh).

 In 1956, he toured Singapore, China and Ceylon with the national team.
 Nabi captained Pakistan at the 1958 Tokyo Asian Games, the first Bengali to do so.
 The team, including six Bengali players, tied the first game 1–1 with South Vietnam and lost its final game 1–3 to the Republic of China.
 Prior to the tournament, he captained the team during exhibition matches against the likes of Malaya and Singapore.

 Organizing career

+Following the Independence of Bangladesh, Nabi served as a Deputy Police Commissioner of Dhaka Metropolitan Police.
 Nabi served as the chairman of the Bangladesh Football Federation (BFF) national team selection committee from 1973 to 1974 and as the general secretary in 1979.
 He was a member for four terms, specifically in 1975, 1977, 1982, and 1992–1993.
-Nabi played an integral role in selecting the first Bangladesh national football team alongside Sheikh Shaheb Ali, Manzur Hasan Mintu, and Ranjit Das for the 1973 Merdeka Cup.
+Nabi played an integral role in selecting the first Bangladesh national team alongside Sheikh Shaheb Ali, Manzur Hasan Mintu, and Ranjit Das for the 1973 Merdeka Tournament.
 He served as the team manager of the Bangladesh U20 team under Werner Bickelhaupt at the 1978 AFC Youth Championship in Dhaka.

 Death

-Nabi died of diabetes-related complications in January 2004.
+Nabi died of diabetes-related complications in January 2003.